cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_recommended-dns-policies.md

 ## Block online tracking

 To safeguard user privacy, some organizations will block tracking domains such as `dig.whatsapp.com` as well as other tracking domains embedded at the OS level.
+This policy is implemented by creating a custom blocklist.
 Refer to [this repository](https://github.com/nextdns/native-tracking-domains/tree/28991a0d5b2ab6d35588a74af82162ea7caff420/domains) for a list of widespread tracking domains that you can add to your blocklist.

 | Selector | Operator | Value                  | Action |
 | -------- | -------- | ---------------------- | ------ |